 NATIONAL RUBBER DUCKY DAY

 The rubber ducky (also spelled duckie) has come a long way from his first concept as a chew toy for children.
-While the origin of the first rubber ducky is uncertain, many rubber molded toys from dolls to those in various animal shapes came about when rubber manufacturing developed in the late 1800s.
+While the origin of the first rubber ducky is uncertain, many rubber molded toys came about when rubber manufacturing developed in the late 1800s.
+They produced a variety of toys from dolls and various animal shapes, including the rubber duck.

-During World Wars I and II, rubber was a valuable commodity which was rationed, and by the 1940s with the advent of plastic, the rubber ducky began being produced in vinyl and plastic.
+During World Wars I and II, rubber was a valuable commodity.
+Rationing became mandatory and by the 1940s with the advent of plastic, the rubber ducky began being produced in vinyl and plastic.

 Sales of the iconic yellow rubber ducky we’ve come to know today soared in Britain in 2001.
 Why?
 A British Tabloid, The Sun, reported Queen Elizabeth II had a rubber duck in her bathroom that wore an inflatable crown.